Chatbots-Studio/email-template-sender/README.md

-### Send your emails templates to check if everying looks as expected.
+### Send your emails templates to check if everything looks as expected.
 **Just simply:**
 1. yarn
 2. create .env file and fill by example in .env.example